 - Identify situations which are either dangerous, risky or hazardous; - Suggest simple strategies for managing risk. - Identify images that are safe/unsafe to share online; - Know and explain strategies for safe online sharing; - Understand and explain the implications of sharing images online without consent. - Define what is meant by the word 'dare'; - Identify from given scenarios which are dares and which are not; - Suggest strategies for managing dares. - Understand that medicines are drugs; - Explain safety issues for medicine use; - Suggest alternatives to taking a medicine when unwell; - Suggest strategies for limiting the spread of infectious diseases (e.g. hand-washing routines). - Understand some of the key risks and effects of smoking and drinking alcohol; - Understand that increasing numbers of young people are choosing not to smoke and that not all people drink alcohol (Social Norms theory). - Describe stages of identifying and managing risk;

-- Explain what a habit is, giving examples; - Describe why and how a habit can be hard to change.
+Explain what a habit is, giving examples;

 gender identity, gender